nuxt/image/docs/content/5.providers/gumlet.md

----
-title: Gumlet
+# Gumlet

-description: Nuxt Image has first class integration with Gumlet
+Nuxt Image has first class integration with Gumlet

 ---

 Integration between [Gumlet](https://docs.gumlet.com/) and the image module.